ASHdevelopment/standards/javascript.md

 ```

 ### 2.2 Single vs Double quotes vs Tick Marks
 > There is no hard standard for using single quotes, double quotes, or tick marks.
-Here are some examples to consider:

 - Use tick marks only with template strings literals.
 - Strictly use double quotes with JSON.